jivedesign/todo/todo copy/README.md

 The app is seperated into three sections; Todo, Archives, and Share, which are accessible from the "three dot" menu icon on the top right

+LICENSE:

+This project is licensed under the GNU GENERAL PUBLIC LICENSE which is available in the LICENSE file on this repository.

 INSTRUCTIONS: